jake-knerr/jakes-dictionary/src/dictionary.md

 simple conventions for embedding semantics in HTML to enable automated processing.

 Typically, a microformat describes data on a web page so it can be processed by a script and exposed via an API.

+#### Microservices

+an architecture that focuses on small, self-contained programs that provide a tightly-defined, discrete service to the application.

 #### Microtasks Queue